nanduk4552/myportfolio/README.md

 #Author: NAND KISHORE
 #Email: nanduk4552@gmail.com
-## This project is made for Web Development GDSC VJIT
+- This project is made for Web Development GDSC VJIT
+- Kunal made this change